vtex-apps/return-app/docs/README.md

 - When a store has a process to create return invoices ([invoice type input](https://developers.vtex.com/vtex-rest-api/reference/invoicenotification)) outside the return app, the app will consider those items and they will not be able to be returned via the app.
 However when an item is already committed in a return request and an invoice is created considering that item with a invoice number different than the return request id, there will be more processed items to return then invoices items - It can be seen using the query `orderToReturnSummary` on GraphQL.

-- When installing the app in a workspace - or creating a new one - the app will not behavior as expected.
-This is due to the masterdata builder not creating a schema for that workspace automatically.
-To fix that, one can just link the app in the workspace using the toolbelt.
-Doing so, there will be a new masterdata schema related to that workspace and the app should work fine.
+- When installing the app in a workspace - or creating a new one - the app may not behave as expected if Master Data schemas were not created for that workspace (the masterdata builder does not always provision them automatically).
+You can link the app in the workspace with the toolbelt so new schemas are created.
+Alternatively, saving RMA settings in the admin (Return app → settings) runs a check and creates the `return_app_returnRequest` / `returns` and `return_app_adjustmentNote` / `adjustments` schemas when they are missing, using the same definitions as under `masterdata/` in this repository.

 ---